muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Coordination literacy** is the ability to reason about multi-agent systems where independent actions impose costs, risks, or constraints on one another.
+**Coordination literacy** is the ability to reason about **multi-agent execution** where independent actions impose costs, risks, or constraints on one another.

 Coordination is not chosen.
 It is **imposed by executional conditions**.

 ---

 ### Structural Preconditions for Coordination Pressure

-Coordination pressure emerges only when **all** of the following hold:
+Coordination pressure exists only when **all** of the following hold:

 - multiple independent agents,
 - shared or coupled state,